 Remcon Low Voltage Lighting System Replacement Parts for Older Homes

 Original Remcon remote control wiring systems from the 1940's, 50's, 60's and 70's featured distinctive flared ivory light switches and rounded plastic switch plates with up to four device openings.
-Remcon low voltage parts were originally manufactured by Pyramid Electric, and currently are by Amprobe Instrument, however they discontinued production of their line of Remcon low voltage switches and cover plates.
-The good news is that they are still making Remcon's solid state relays.
-But if you need a direct replacement switch for your old or broken Remcon switch, you'll need to switch from a 3-wire system to a 2-wire to have one that is guaranteed compatible.
+Remcon low voltage parts were originally manufactured by Pyramid Electric, and later by Amprobe Instrument.
+Original Remcon low voltage replacement switches and wall cover plates have been phased out of production and discontinued as of February 2011.
+Remcon's solid state relays were discontinued in early 2021.

 Why must I use 2-button Touchplate switches as replacements for Remcon switches?
 What is a 1-button Touch-Plate switch used for?

-Descripiton of Older Style Series of Remcon Switches & Light Switch Wall Plates
+Description of Older Style Series of Remcon Switches & Light Switch Wall Plates

 Note that the original type of Remcon mounting straps, ivory curvy rocker switches and rounded or oval wall plates are no longer in production and were eventually replaced with newer line of black Remcon snap-in switches and stainless steel cover plates (discontinued in 2011).

-Description of More Recently Updated Remcon Switches and Light Switch Wall Plates
+Description of More Recently Updated Remcon Switches and Light Switch Wall Plates - Discontinued Styles

 The newer, updated Remcon production line of horizontally-oriented snap-in low volt wall plates featured hole openings of .4375" H x 1.1875" W. Each opening on a three-hole plate was .906" apart center to center; on two-hole plates, they were 1.812" apart, center to center.
 In contrast to the older Remcon yoke mounted switches that were screwed directly into electrical boxes or wall plaster, these updated switches and coverplates did not require mounting brackets of any kind.
 Instead, these Remcon low voltage momentary SPST switches mounted directly into the switchplate - switches snapped into the front of a faceplate which could then be screwed directly into the electrical box, resulting in a simplified installation and eliminating the need for mounting straps.
 These wall plates featured box mounting screw holes that were 3.281" apart, center to center.
-The only downside was that the electrical wiring had to be connected after the switch had been clipped into place in the coverplate.
+The only downside was that the electrical wiring had to be connected after the switch had been clipped into place in the trim plate.
 Faceplates were offered in single vertical and double or triple horizontal hole orientations in a satin stainless steel finish.
 While this updated Remcon product line of black rocker switches and snap-in wall plate covers has been discontinued, Touchplate produces replacement parts that have been tested and confirmed to be fully compatible with Remcon remote control relays.